 Address Milsons Point Date 1935-ongoing Significance State Listing(s) State Heritage Register (SHR 01811) North Sydney Local Environmental Plan 2012 (10536) Statement of Significance The sile now known as Luna Park Precinct is historically significant as the sile of the first regular ferry transport between Sydney and the North Shore, and later the busiest ferry wharf on the Harbour, with the exception of Circular Quay.
 The Milsons Point site was a major transport interchange during the later part of the 19th Century connecting ferry, train and trams.
-The site later became crucial to the construction of the Sydney Harbour Bridge, Fabrication and assembly of steel components for the bridge was done on site at the 1925 Dorman Long and Company workshops.
+The site later became crucial to the construction of the Sydney Harbour Bridge.
+Fabrication and assembly of steel components for the bridge was done on site at the 1925 Dorman Long and Company workshops.
 After removal of the workshops the Luna Park amusement park was constructed on the site in 1935 and became a centre for recreation for generations of Sydney residents and visitors.
-Luna Park has strong association with former park artists Rupert Browne, Peter Kingston, Cary Shead, Sam Lipson, Arthur Barton, Richard Liney and Martin Sharp.
+Luna Park has strong association with former park artists Rupert Browne, Peter Kingston, Gary Shead, Sam Lipson, Arthur Barton, Richard Liney and Martin Sharp.
 Martin Sharp is an important Sydney artist with an international reputation who was influential in the Australian Pop Art movement in the 1960's and 70's.
 The Luna Park Precinct has important aesthetic values in its own right, a celebration of colour and fantasy originally in the art deco style, and as a landmark on Sydney Harbour.
 Luna Park occupies an important and prominent location on the northern foreshore of Sydney Harbour and is highly visible from Circular Quay and the Opera House and other key harbour vantage points.
 Luna Park is one of Sydney's most recognisable and popular icons, the Luna Park face in particular is an instantly recognisable symbol of Sydney.
-The prominence of Luna Park face in particular is an instantly recognisable symbol of Sydney.
-The prominence of Luna Park face in particular is an instantly recognisable symbol of Sydney.
-The prominence of Luna Park face in particular is an instantly recognisable symbol of Sydney.
-The prominence of Luna Park face in particular is an instantly recognisable symbol of Sydney.
-The prominence of Luna Park face in particular is an instantly recogni elements are the Entrance Face and Towers; Midway; the Rotor; Coney Island; Crystal Palace; Wild Mouse; the Cliff Face and the Fig Trees.1
+The prominence of Luna Park is enhanced by the high quarried cliff face and the fig trees which provide a landscaped backdrop together with the way it is framed by the Harbour Bridge when viewed from the east.
+Luna Park includes a rare collection of murals and amusements that demonstrate mid-20th century popular and traditional technologies.
+These have been complemented by the art works of Martin Sharp, Richard Liney, Gary Shead and Peter Kin elements are the Entrance Face and Towers; Midway; the Rotor; Coney Island; Crystal Palace; Wild Mouse; the Cliff Face and the Fig Trees.1